jhroemer/jhroemer.github.io/src/content/posts/WIP-getting-good-results-out-of-figma-mcp.md

 # Framing

 - Disposable prototype for early feedback on a bigger upcoming project where lots of things are not yet set in stone.
+- You might thinkAI is probably able to build things correctly, if given correct specification, proper guardrails and so on.
+So what we're working on here is an artifact that will allow us to come up with the correct specification of this product.

 I'm personally in favor of low-fidelity designs for this purpose.
 Like a quick idea sketched out onto a napkin.
 Or rough drawing on a whiteboard.